metaleap/go-ezmq/readME.md

 }
 ```

 Specialist tweaks for declaring a `Queue` to the backing message-queue.
+If you
+don't know their meaning, you're better off taking our defaults.

 #### type TweakPub